Click here for more information on the February 2016 event.

 For companies that prepare their AAPs internally, FordHarrison can assist in evaluating their current AAP programs for compliance issues and in identifying potential areas of deficiency or liability under the OFCCP guidelines, either on an annual basis or in preparation for an OFCCP audit.

 Employment Testing.
 Increasingly, the OFCCP and EEOC are challenging companies' use of selection devices especially those devices which create adverse impact against protected class members.
-Companies need to navigate this area carefully and ensure that any tests or selection devices utilized are closely tailored to meet the company's objective and, when appropriate, have defensible validation studies prepared.
+Companies need to navigate this area carefully and ensure that any tests or selection devices utilized are closely tailored to meet the company's objectives and, when appropriate, have defensible validation studies prepared.
 FordHarrison attorneys can assist companies with the selection and implementation of employment tests.

 Jurisdiction.
 Administrative agencies, including the OFCCP, frequently attempt to assert broad jurisdiction that may not be supported by applicable law.
 FordHarrison attorneys have extensive experience counseling and advocating for clients regarding the application of applicable affirmative action laws including single entity issues and identifying "covered" subcontractors.